 A Comprehensive and Close-Knit Musical Learning Community

 UConn’s proximity to Hartford, Boston, and New York City provides students with many opportunities to experience the work of world-class performers active in those cities, some of whom are on its faculty.
 All undergraduate music majors participate in the Department’s ensemble program and receive private lessons from faculty members on their primary instrument.
 The Department’s active performance schedule consists of recitals by students, faculty members, and visiting artists as well as concerts by the Department’s ensembles.
-Lectures and master classes by scholars and visiting artists are another regular feature of the life of the Department.
-Collaboration with other departments and areas within UConn’s School of Fine Arts is common: operas are regularly produced in the Nafe Katter Theater with assistance from students and faculty in the Department of Dramatic Arts, master classes given by visiting artists often occur at the Jorgensen Center for the Performing Arts, and student concerts are regularly presented at the Benton Museum of Art.
+Lectures and masterclasses by scholars and visiting artists are another regular feature of the life of the Department.
+Collaboration with other departments and areas within UConn’s School of Fine Arts is common: operas are regularly produced in the Nafe Katter Theater in collaboration with students and faculty in the Department of Dramatic Arts, master classes given by visiting artists often occur at the Jorgensen Center for the Performing Arts, and student concerts are regularly presented at the Benton Museum of Art.

 For all program inquiries or questions about events, please email firstname.lastname@example.org, or call us at 860-486-3728